HardingPoint/EngagementManager/docs/readme.md

  5. Confirm Login & Accept Terms -> <a href="https://graphconnect.hardingpoint.com">https://graphconnect.hardingpoint.com</a>
-	 [Use the credentials as specified in the Heroku Config Variables] - Remove?

     1. `Login via Salesforce - Normal Instance` - Use this for Developer or Production
     1. `Login via Salesforce - Sandbox Instance` - Sandbox Access Only